-(a) the authority designated by the Member State where that organisation’s principal place of business is located, if the approval is not included in an air operator certificate or if the CAMO is contracted in accordance with M.A.201(ea);
+(i) the authority designated by that Member State where that organisation’s principal place of business is located, if the approval is not included in an air operator certificate or if the CAMO is contracted in accordance with M.A.201(ea);

-(c) the Agency, if the organisation’s principal place of business is located outside a territory for which a Member State is responsible under the Chicago Convention.
+(b) the Agency if the organisation’s principal place of business is located outside a territory for which a Member State is responsible under the Chicago Convention.

 Concerning the approval of the continuing airworthiness organisations, what is the sharing of responsibilities between EASA and the national competent authorities of the EASA Member States?
 How to get the lists of the approved continuing airworthiness organisations?